cs4alhaider/firebase-upload-symbols/README.md

 ## Before using

-Make sure to change those values in `firebase-upload-symbols.sh` file if you want to use pre-saved settings
+If you want to use pre-saved settings, make sure to change those values in `firebase-upload-symbols.sh` file
 ```shell
 # Change path to dSYM folder
 SAVED_dSYM_FOLDER="/Users/..../appDsyms"